 It’s very important to mention a common misunderstanding here.
-Search engines like Google stopped using “exact match” keywords to pull up search results over 3 years ago.
+Search engines like Google stopped using “exact match” keywords to pull up organic search results over 3 years ago.

 Regardless of what a keyword is, always write it in a grammatical way.
 Advanced search engine algorithms will take care of the rest.